hdinkel/linuxcommandline/sphinx_beginner/introduction.rst

 Whenever a program gets stuck or takes too long to finish, you can *interrupt* it with the shortcut :kbd:`CONTROL-C`.

-:index:`clear` – Clear the “screen”
+:index:`clear` - Clear the "screen"
 -----------------------------------

 **Usage**:  ``clear``